Are you wondering how to get followers on Twitter without having to follow a bunch of other accounts, buy followers, or spend tons of money on ads?

 “Retweeting the posts of [other users] is a great way to build relationships,” Janet says.

-She offers another useful tip: When you’re responding to other participants’ tweets, “don’t forget to use the hashtag so people can follow along.”
+She offers another useful tip on how to get followers on Twitter: When you’re responding to other participants’ tweets, “don’t forget to use the hashtag so people can follow along.”

 Or if you want to tweet someone privately, simply “don’t include the hashtag.”